Who am I?

 Astrophysicist

 I studied black hole thermodynamics through their effects on quantum field theory in undergrad.
-I did my undergrad thesis on a project where I used dimensional reduction techniques to caclulate thermodynamic quantities of near extramal Kerr black holes.
-I then briefly worked on collider physics where I automated some of the pipeline used for metrology on the detectors that were to be installed in the ATLAS experiment during CERN’s long shutdown 3.
+I did my undergrad thesis on a project where I used dimensional reduction techniques to calculate thermodynamic quantities of near-extremal Kerr black holes.
+I then briefly worked on collider physics, where I automated some of the pipeline used for metrology on the detectors that were to be installed in the ATLAS experiment during CERN’s long shutdown 3.